Recruitment Privacy Statement

 To apply for a position within Workday, you will create an account on the Workday careers site portal.
-The portal requires an email address and password to authenticate you to your account.
+The portal requires an email address and password to authenticate your account.

-Where expenses incurred in the recruitment process are covered by Workday, we will ask you to share your banking details so that the expense costs can be reimbursed to you.
+If expenses are incurred during the recruitment process that are covered by Workday, you will be asked to share your banking details so Workday can reimburse you .

-You can apply for a role with Workday using a number of third-party career sites, for example SEEK, LinkedIn, etc. This will connect your profile from these systems with the Workday job application.
+You can apply for a role with Workday using a number of third-party career sites, for example SEEK, LinkedIn, and so on.
+This will connect your profile from these systems with the Workday job application.

 For some roles, we may request candidates to perform candidate matching assessments with a third-party talent management organization.

 As part of our commitment to diversity and inclusion, where permitted or required by law, we will ask you to provide information such as ethnicity, sexual orientation, or gender identity.

 Later in the recruitment process, we may collect additional identity information to complete background checks.